Tire Inflator Keeps Blowing Fuse? Here’s How to Fix It

 Can I Just Replace a Blown Fuse?

 Yes, but follow the right steps.
-Disconnect power first, match the replacement to the original fuse type and amperage as shown in your manual, and use a multimeter to confirm the fuse was actually blown before replacing it.
+Disconnect power first.
+Match the replacement to the original fuse type and amperage as shown in your manual.
+Use a multimeter to confirm the fuse was actually blown before replacing it.
 If the new fuse blows too, have the wiring and the inflator inspected.

 What Is the Most Common Cause of Air Compressor Failure?